strongloop/strongloop.com2/_posts/2018-12-19-loopback-2018-review.md

 With all of this activity, we weren't surprised to see LoopBack downloads and GitHub status continue to grow.

-There were  approximately 1.5 millions downloads for LoopBack 2 and lb3 throughout 2018.
-We also saw a big increase for lb4 - 27 times more than last year.
+There were  approximately 1.5 millions downloads for LoopBack 2 and lb3 throughout 2018 - a 21% increase from 2017.
+We also saw a big increase for LoopBack 4 at 115,000 downlaods - 13 times more than last year.

-LoopBack passed the [12,000 star count]((https://github.com/strongloop/loopback)) near the end of November and sits at 12,877 stars as of publication time, while [LoopBack 4](https://github.com/strongloop/loopback-next) is at 1168!
+LoopBack passed the [12,000 star count]((https://github.com/strongloop/loopback)) near the end of November and sits at 12,077 stars as of publication time, while [LoopBack 4](https://github.com/strongloop/loopback-next) is at 1200+!

 ## What's Next?